 - Strength – the bottom floor of the wood bed is a bit thin on some wagons so test before you trust it to really heavy loads…kids ok, but Daddy (or a 200 pound palm tree from the nursery) maybe not.

-Find a wood wagon with removable sides and the tires you need for the job.
+Find a wood wagon For kids with removable sides and the tires you need for the job.
 Kids? go with air tires and tall sides.
 Cargo? solid tires are fine.

 The Bottom Line